wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

 6. Click **Add** to save the service provider.

     !!! info
-        Note the **OAuth Client Key** and **Client Secret** that is displayed.
+        Note the **OAuth Client Key** and **Client Secret** that are displayed.
 You will need these values later when deploying the sample application.

-Once the service provider is registered, let's onboard the federated IdP (WSO2 IS 2) to the service provider's sign-in flow.
-This allows the app users with an account in the federated IdP to log in using the same account.
+Once the service provider is registered, let's add the federated IdP (WSO2 IS 2) as the service provider's sign-in method.

 1. Expand **Local & Outbound Authentication Configuration** and select **Federated Authentication**.
-2. Select **Federated IdP** from the list.
+2. Select **Federated IdP** as the authentication type from the list.

       <!--![oidc-service-provider-federated-authentication]({{base_path}}/assets/img/guides/oidc-service-provider-federated-authentication.png)-->